Magnetic monopole relaxation effects in spin ice Dy$_2$Ti$_2$O$_7$: Abstract

 \section{Abstract}

-We use modulation calorimetry to study the heat capacity of small samples ($30\textup{ ng}-10\;\mu\textup{g}$) of the classical spin-ice compounds Dy\textsubscript{2}Ti\textsubscript{2}O\textsubscript{7} and Ho\textsubscript{2}Ti\textsubscript{2}O\textsubscript{7} at low temperature ($0.5-3\textup{ K}$).
-Using modulation frequencies of 0.1-200~Hz we find a strong frequency dependence in the measured heat capacity and are able to study thermal relaxation effects on the corresponding timescales.
-Performing dynamic Monte Carlo simulations we verify that the specific heat frequency response has its origin in the slow magnetic monopole dynamics indigenous to spin ice.
-We find a timescale of $20\textup{ ms}$ per Monte Carlo step at $4\textup{ K}$ in contrast to $2.5\textup{ ms}$ mentioned in previous studies by other techniques\cite{JaubertMCtime}.
-Our study establishes modulation calorimetry as a versatile experimental probe of dynamic processes in frustrated magnetic materials.
+Spin ice compounds enable the exploration of the dynamics of magnetic monopoles in condensed matter systems.
+In this study, we use ac calorimetry to probe the dynamical response of the heat capacity of the classical spin-ice compounds \DTO\ at low temperatures ($0.5-5\textup{ K}$).
+Using frequencies of 0.01-500~Hz, we find a strong frequency dependence in the measured heat capacity and are able to study thermal relaxation effects on the corresponding timescales.
+The relaxation time $\tau$ is determined from the frequency dependence of the heat capacity as the characteristic frequency below which the heat capacity saturates.
+The extracted $\tau$ shows a divergent behavior below 1\,K reaching $\sim$6\,s at 0.65\,K, similar to the relaxation time seen in previous studies \cite{Snyder2004, Klemke2011, Yaraskavitch2012}.
+Corresponding specific heat shows a maximum around this temperature.
+Performing dynamic Monte Carlo simulations, we verify that the specific heat frequency response has its origin in the slow magnetic monopole dynamics indigenous to spin ice.
+We find a timescale of $20\textup{ ms}$ per Monte Carlo step at $4\textup{ K}$ in contrast to $2.5\textup{ ms}$ mentioned in previous studies by other techniques \cite{JaubertMCtime}.